 Affirmative action initiatives must be designed and carried out in a manner that complies with EEO and does not create discrimination against other groups.

-D&I refers to the organization’s ability to recognize and respond in an appropriate manner to the interests and needs of the various groups and individuals which make up its workforce, customer base and stakeholders.
-Diversity and inclusion are not mandated by law or regulation, are not limited to any specific groups or categories, and are driven by business realities.
+DEI refers to the organization’s ability to recognize and respond in an appropriate manner to the interests and needs of the various groups and individuals which make up its workforce, customer base and stakeholders.
+DEI are not mandated by law or regulation, are not limited to any specific groups or categories, and are driven by business realities.

-Understanding the inter-relatedness and differences among the EEO, Affirmative Action and Diversity and Inclusion will contribute to your overall effectiveness.
+Understanding the inter-relatedness and differences among the EEO, Affirmative Action and Diversity, Equity and Inclusion will contribute to your overall effectiveness.